 Tourism Jobs in Alaska – Finding Seasonal Employment

-If you're looking for seasonal work in Alaska, fishing and fish processing isn't the only game in town.
-Today other industries - especially tourism - are responsible for an increasing share of seasonal positions.
-Tourism is the state's third largest industry - after oil and fishing.
-Over a million visitors come to Alaska and spend over $1.5 billion a year.
+If you’re looking for seasonal work in Alaska, fishing and fish processing isn’t the only game in town.
+Today other industries – especially tourism – are responsible for an increasing share of seasonal positions.
+Tourism is the state’s second largest industry – after oil and fishing.
+Over 1.5 visitors come to Alaska and spend over $2 billion a year.

 The variety of jobs in the tourism industry is incredible.
 Cruise lines hire reservation agents, deckhands, stewards, cruise ship entertainers, and restaurant workers.
 Fishing and hunting guides, as well as hunting and fishing lodge staff, are always needed throughout the state.
 Restaurants need hosts, waiters, barstaff, cooks, prep cooks, and dishwashers.
 Campgrounds, hotels and resorts need everything from maintenance workers to housekeepers.
 Transportation companies hire bus drivers, boat, airplane, and helicopter pilots, tour guides, and even mechanics.

 Of course, the vast majority of these positions are filled by Alaskans.
 In fact, many employers go out of their way to hire locals for tourist industry jobs.
 After all, it only makes sense for them to want to support their local economy.
 However, most employers aren’t originally from Alaska and are eager to welcome newcomers.
 Coming early and making friends with locals never hurts in finding work.
 If you intend to stay in Alaska – and you can convince others of your intention to do so, chances are high that doors will begin to open for you.